 If it isn’t apparent, marine habitats cover a whole realm of diverse ecosystems.
-There are oceanic habitats, river habitats, lake habitats, and then you would add saltwater habitats versus freshwater habitats.
+There are oceanic habitats, river habitats, and lake habitats, and then you would add saltwater habitats versus freshwater habitats.

 Marine habitats include more than just the obvious bodies of water.
 They encompass mangroves, estuaries, mudflats, reefs, the deep sea, and more.

-Marine life includes various fish, dolphins and whales.
-Everything from shrimp, snails, plankton and crabs to birds and turtles.
+Marine life includes various fish, dolphins, and whales.
+Everything from shrimp, snails, plankton, and crabs to birds and turtles.
 There is an endless array of life to see in marine habitats if only we had the time and ability to explore it all.

-The planet earth has a captivating and eclectic array of life spread across it.
-Humans live in all the accessible habitats.
+The planet Earth has a captivating and eclectic array of life spread across it.
+Humans live in all accessible habitats.
 So, subterranean habitats and deep-sea marine habitats have been able to maintain some mystery.
 All of these 8 types of habitats are home to diverse life forms and intricate, resilient, and yet sometimes fragile ecosystems.
 The more we know about them, the more we can understand how to coexist and support these unique environments.